HTTP-RPC/Kilo/README.md

     }

 # Java Client
-The Java client enables Java applications (including Android) to consume REST-based web services.
+The HTTP-RPC Java client enables Java applications (including Android) to consume REST-based web services.
 It is distributed as a JAR file that contains the following types, discussed in more detail below:

 * `WebServiceProxy` - web service invocation proxy
 * `WebServiceException` - exception thrown when a service operation returns an error
 * `ResultHandler` - callback interface for handling service results

-The Java client library can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
+The Java client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 Java 8 or later is required.

 ## WebServiceProxy Class
 The `WebServiceProxy` class serves as a client-side invocation proxy for web services.
 Internally, it uses an instance of `HttpURLConnection` to send and receive data.